Important Notices for this Waterbody

 |Powhatan Lakes – Low Lake Level|

-In 2018, the spillways of both lakes sustained storm damage that need substantial repair.
+The spillways of both lakes sustained storm damage that need substantial repair.
 The Powhatan Lakes are being maintained at lower levels (4–6 feet below normal pool) to limits the amount of discharge released through the spillways until repairs can be made.
 Planning for the repair project has begun and the agency is looking to secure funding to complete the repairs.
-We apologize for any inconvenience this may cause.
 Any updates on the repairs or water levels will be posted on this page.

 After nearly four years and $2 million, the Powhatan Lakes are back.
-At a rededication ceremony on April 24, 2008, the Virginia Department of Game and Inland Fisheries (VDGIF) announced the completion of the work to rebuild the 66-acre lakes.
+At a rededication ceremony on April 24, 2008, the Virginia Department of Wildlife Resources (DWR) announced the completion of the work to rebuild the 66-acre lakes.
 A severe storm event caused overtopping of the upper dam in June 2004, and the eventual breaching of that dam and the subsequent chain-reaction breaching of the lower dam.
 Local news sources indicated that as much as five inches of rain may have fallen within a two-hour period.

 The dams had been there for 150 years, having been constructed in the 1850s.
-The lakes were acquired by VDGIF in 1954.
+The lakes were acquired by DWR in 1954.
 Today they are part of the Powhatan Wildlife Management Area (WMA).

-In addition to the new dams, DGIF has also added some improved facilities.
+In addition to the new dams, DWR has also added some improved facilities.

 - The new construction includes two new fishing piers, one on the upper lake and one on the lower lake which expand the fishing opportunities.
 The piers are complete, but the handicap accessible paths and parking are still needed.